Quantity Surveying in the Americas

 A quantity surveyor is concerned with the costs and financial management of the building life-cycle.
-The occupations of quantity surveying and cost consulting continue to grow in popularity and importance across the U.S. and Canada.
+The occupations of quantity surveying and cost consulting continue to grow in popularity and importance across the U.S., Canada and the Caribbean.
 Professionals possessing these skill sets are uniquely prepared to contribute to the transformational construction projects that are shaping the urban environments that we live in.

 In this course, we will cover both pre and post contract processes, the commercial management of construction and concepts on various procurement options, the production of tender documents, the contractor's tendering procedure and strategy and the detailed process undertaken by the contractor to price tender documents.
 Explore construction technology, contract procedures and construction economics, looking at commercial and domestic measurement, as well as project estimating and management to an advanced level.

 The aim of the course is to provide technical training around the key principles of tendering, estimating and pricing and provide you with knowledge of construction contracts and their financial provisions.

 Who is this course for?

 - Quantity Surveying BSc/MSc graduates and Assistant/Graduate Quantity Surveyors looking to put theory into practice and gain a day to day understanding of the profession

 - APC and Assoc. candidates looking to consolidate their practical skills and knowledge required to be a competent qualified quantity surveying professional